 - “I am trusting …”

-- Cautious or bold: are you more active, assertive and dynamic … or more calm, methodical and thoughtful?
+Are you more active, assertive and dynamic or more calm, methodical and thoughtful?

-- Questioning or accepting: are you more objective, reserved and challenging … or more empathizing, receptive and agreeable?
+Are you more objective, reserved and challenging or more empathizing, receptive and agreeable?

 The intersection of these dimensions produces four, primary DiSC® personality types:

-Your personality type is neither “good” or “bad” … it is, quite simply, what it is!
-Same goes for the people with whom you interact.
-Learning more about both (self and other) and taking that knowledge into account when it comes time to lead, can greatly enhance your probability of success.
+Your personality type is neither “good” nor “bad”.
+It simply is what it is.
+The same goes for the people with whom you interact.
+Learning more about both yourself and others and taking that knowledge into account when it comes time to lead, can greatly enhance your probability of success.

-And with bias duly noted, if you’re looking to take action along those lines, we (The Center for Leadership Studies) offer a DiSC® training program that is fully integrated with Situational Leadership® (Leading With DiSC®).
+We offer a DiSC® training program that is fully integrated with Situational Leadership®.
 This program integrates the application of the Everything DiSC® Management Assessment with the Situational Leadership® Model.
 In so doing, it augments the learner’s ability to not only assess the readiness of a follower to perform a task but also to effectively adapt and communicate the appropriate leadership style.

 Contact us today to learn more!